 Memory Care – Home Care for Alzheimer’s & Dementia

-Along with the American Alzheimer’s Association, Abcor Home Health, Inc. is a proud member of the family helpline network of licensed home services agencies in the State of Illinois.
-Due to the substantial impact of Alzheimer’s disease on families, Abcor provides home care and even hospice care where necessary.
-We also serveas a community resource by linking families with available resources from the National Institute on Aging and the American Alzheimer’s Association.
+Along with the American Alzheimer’s Association, Abcor Home Health, Inc. is a proud member of the family helpline network of licensed home services agencies in Illinois.
+Due to the substantial impact of Alzheimer’s disease on families, Abcor provides non-medical and skilled home care and even hospice care where necessary to ensure the appropriate level of care for our clientele.
+We also serve as a community resource by linking families with available resources from the National Institute on Aging and the American Alzheimer’s Association.

 Abcor Home Health, Inc. supports quality home care services for Alzheimer’s and dementia patients through continuing education and training seminars by the Life Services Network and the Illinois Homecare Council.

-Abcor Home Health, Inc. works with the American Hospice Foundation by supporting hospice as a choice for loved ones with Dementia AND terminal illnesses.
-Abcor provides families with information about hospice care, caregiving in general, aand coping with grief.
+Abcor Home Health, Inc. works with the American Hospice Foundation by supporting hospice as a choice for loved ones with Dementia and terminal illnesses.
+Abcor provides families with information about hospice care, caregiving in general, and coping with grief.
 Abcor is acknowledged by the National Association of Homecare and Hospice as a leading home services provider in Illinois.